albertotonda/symbolic-regression-ode-systems/README.md

 5. Identify parameters inside the ODE systems, and optimize them using CMA-ES against the original data.
 6. Return the best ODE system.

+Ideally, a lot of experiments can be run, changing:
+- noise applied to the data
+- regular/irregular sampling

 ## TODO
 - Next step: create the modified dataset.
 - Creating a conda environment with everything included seems to be super painful.
 Either I installed pySR, or all the other package.
 At the moment, environment (srode) seems to work.
 Fingers crossed.